hardwario/website/content/events/2020-07-02-webinar-industry.en.md

 price: "Free"
 publishdate: "2020-06-18"
 expirydate: "2020-07-03"
-title: "Ubidots - effortless self-construct IoT application"
+title: "Effortless self-construct IoT mobile application with Blynk.io"
 hashtags: ["webinar","free"]
 category: industry
 image_main: /events/webinar.jpg
 event_type: "Webinar"
 place: "Online"
-description: "Register to free HARDWARIO webinar with topic Ubidots - effortless self-construct IoT application."
+description: "Register to free HARDWARIO webinar with topic Effortless self-construct IoT mobile application with Blynk.io."
 ---

-Register to **free HARDWARIO webinar** with topic **Ubidots - effortless self-construct IoT application**.
+Register to **free HARDWARIO webinar** with topic **Effortless self-construct IoT mobile application with Blynk.io**.

+Having your own mobile application for your IoT projects does not always mean you have to develop it.
+At the webinar, we will introduce you to the Blynk.io solution, which allows anyone to create their own mobile application without the need for programming.

+We will show you on practical examples that this is not an application intended only for do-it-yourselfers, but that it is a solution that can also be used in industry.

 {{% section "Register" %}}